Guide to OFW Fees on Overseas Job Application

 The number of OFWs constantly grows each year as Filipinos strive to give their families the means to survive financially.

 Being away from loved ones in times of celebrations and mourning constitutes most of the OFWs struggles, yet they bare it for years in exchange for a chance to give them a better future.

 A lot of Filipinos aspire to be an OFW as this usually means a higher paycheck.
 However, you must also know that there are a lot of requirements and fees that do not come cheap.
 Many crooks take advantage of those who do not know how much they should really pay.

-Avoid scams and red tapes by keeping yourself informed.
+Avoid scams and red tape by keeping yourself informed.

 Placement Fees For OFW

-There will be agencies who will ask for placements fees.
-We usually here placements fees among other OFWs, and this makes fresh applicants usually think that a placement fee is actually common.
+There will be agencies who will ask for placement OFW fees.
+We usually hear placements fees among other OFWs.
+This makes fresh applicants usually think that a placement fee is actually common.
 When should you or should you not pay a placement fee?

 OFW Training Fee

 This OFW fee will depend on your employer’s preference.
 While some employers require their employees to have a training certificate from specific private training centers, others accept TESDA certificates.

 There are currently more than 200 TESDA courses being offered and some can be taken online.